goshippo/about-us/growing.md

 ### How we evaluate performance

-- How well are you accomplishing _Team success, through core behaviors, measured by what matters_
+- How are you performing relative to your level and expectations?
-  - How your opnions and ideas are implemented in meaniful ways
+- How are your opinions and ideas implemented in meaningful ways?
-  - How has your work impacted the business
+- How has your work impacted the business?
-  - How well do you execute on your OKRs
+- How well do you execute on your OKRs?
 - Is your team successful?
-Or just yourself?
+- How much do you embody our core values and behaviors?

 ### Levels